 The Perfect Car Cooler for a Point-to-Point Road Trip:

-This plug-in car cooler this cooler is great because it actually plugs into your car's outlet and it uses the electricity generated by your car's battery to keep your food cold.
-The other nice thing about this cooler is that if you are staying in a hotel that does not have a mini fridge, you can carry the cooler into your hotel room, and using the adapter plug it into a regular wall outlet!
+This plug-in “iceless” car cooler This is an affiliate link: MomOf6 earns a commission if you purchase, at no additional cost to you. is great because it plugs into your car's outlet and it uses the electricity generated by your car's battery to keep your food cold.
+The other nice thing about this cooler is that if you are staying in a hotel that does not have a mini-fridge, you can carry the cooler into your hotel room, and using the adapter plug it into a regular wall outlet!

-We also purchased these flexible ice cube style cooler trays- they are very lightweight and and they wrap around bottles and other things we are trying to keep cold, so we can fit them in between items in the cooler and we keep everything nice and cold.
-At night I can take in cooler into our hotel, refreeze the water bottles and the ice cube trays and use them over and over again- keeping the cooler clean and dry.
+We also purchased these freezable ice sheets This is an affiliate link: MomOf6 earns a commission if you purchase, at no additional cost to you. – they are very lightweight, and they wrap around bottles and other things we are trying to keep cold, so we can fit them in between items in the cooler, and we keep everything nice and cold.
+At night I can take the cooler into our hotel, refreeze the water bottles and the ice cube trays and use them over and over again- keeping the cooler clean and dry.